qinguorui2001/tp/docs/UserGuide.md

 * If a command requires `INDEX` as an input, only one input for `INDEX` is expected. `INDEX` **must** be an integer more than 0 and less than 10,000.<br>

-* If a parameter is expected only once in the command, but you specify it multiple times, only the last occurrence of the parameter will be taken.<br>
+* If a parameter is expected only once in the command, but you specify it multiple times, only the last occurrence of the parameter will be taken, unless otherwise mentioned in the command description. <br>
   e.g. if you specify `m/cs2103 m/cs2101`, only `m/cs2101` will be taken.

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>